VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Observations and data reduction

 We used near-IR spectro-interferometric observations from 2018 to 2025 for our two targets, obtained with the VLTI-GRAVITY instrument \citep{GRAVITY17}, namely 18 observations for R Car and 36 for VX Sgr.
 The instrument operates in the near-IR $K$-band ($2.0 - 2.4 \: \rm \mu m $) and we employed the high spectral-resolution mode ($R \sim 4000$).
 Tables \ref{table:table_vxsgr} and \ref{table:table_rcar} list the VLTI observations of R Car and VX Sgr, respectively.
-A major part of the data originates from our time-series monitoring programmes (105.207Y, PI: Wittkowski and 115.27VK, PI: Jadlovsk\'y), and the remaining data consists of archival data from other programmes (0100.D-0835, PI: Sanchez, 0101.D-0616, PI: Wittkowski, 0102.D-0197, PI: Wittkowskki, and 0103.D-0245, PI: Kravchenko).
+A major part of the data originates from our time series monitoring programs (105.207Y, PI: Wittkowski and 115.27VK, PI: Jadlovsk\'y), and the remaining data consists of archival data from other programs (0100.D-0835, PI: Sanchez, 0101.D-0616, PI: Wittkowski, 0102.D-0197, PI: Wittkowski, and 0103.D-0245, PI: Kravchenko).

 For each of our science observations, we took two observations of an interferometric calibrator (CAL-SCI-CAL sequence), which improves the quality of visibility calibration.
-The majority of the older archival data were taken in the CAL-SCI sequence, therefore, they had only one calibrator.
+The majority of the older archival data were taken in the CAL-SCI sequence, and therefore they had only one calibrator.
 The details about the calibrators are listed in Table~\ref{table:table_cals}.
 As our targets are bright, all the data were taken in split polarization mode to increase the internal fringe contrast.

 For all the observations, we used the small configuration (stations A0-B2-D0-C1) of the four Auxiliary Telescopes (ATs), resulting in baseline lengths between about $ 11.3 \: \rm m $ and $ 33.9 \: \rm m $.
 The choice of the VLTI-AT configuration was driven by our observing strategy, which is focused on the variability of our targets at scales of the overall stellar diameter.
 For this purpose, the most suitable are spatial frequencies within the first lobe of the visibility function.
 Since our targets have a large angular diameter of $ \sim 10 \: \rm mas $, the small configuration allows us to study the relevant spatial frequencies.
 The higher spatial frequencies (larger configurations) would be sensitive to substructures of the stellar disk, which is not the focus of this work.